TYPO3-Documentation/typo3-writing-guide/Documentation/writing-principles-and-guidelines/spelling-and-typo3-terminology.rst

     -   *piBase*

         piBase was a base class for developing frontend plugins in TYPO3.
 The name "piBase" is based on the old class `class.tslib_pibase.php` ("pi" for "PlugIn"), which has now been moved into a `AbstractPlugin` API class and provides base functionality that can be extended.
-        Nowadays, it has been superseded by Extbase or completely custom PHP-code plugins.
+        Nowadays, it has been superseded by Extbase and completely customized PHP-code plugins.

     ..  _pid---uid: